When growth requires change

 As the scale of ARPRO’s buildings expanded, so did the challenges of internally managing documents and information, as well as managing clear communication with stakeholders and partners.
 When ARPRO was finishing the initial drawings for Atrio, it requested that Ellisdon, a Canadian steel manufacturer, supply the building materials.

-Ellisdon then introduced ARPRO to Bluebeam Revu as a way to annotate and collaborate on PDF project plans.
+Ellisdon then introduced ARPRO to Bluebeam Revu as a way to mark up and collaborate on PDF project plans.
 Once the designers at ARPRO began using Revu, they immediately saw the advantages for design and collaboration.
 The designers also found in it the solution to handling the rapidly growing volume of documents necessary for large projects such as Atrio.
 Revu was exactly the solution that ARPRO was seeking, but ARPRO still had the test of implementing a wholly new approach to the daily work of its team.

 “The challenge was more about culture change in the area of construction – that is, for people to begin managing physical plans and migrating to a digital platform,” said Margaret Tachack, director of planning at ARPRO.

-Rodrigo Rubio Vollert, development manager at ARPRO, described the process: “You have to go step by step, understand how this tool will transform the organisation and you can only do that by carefully managing the transformation and respecting the way that valuable people in the organisation are integrating with the new tool.”
+Rodrigo Rubio Vollert, development manager at ARPRO, described the process: “You have to go step by step, understand how this tool will transform the organisation, and you can only do that by carefully managing the transformation and respecting the way that valuable people in the organisation are integrating with the new tool.”

 ARPRO’s main office has 60 employees, with another 240 in the field on any given day, building or managing projects on site.
 Any significant change in operations requires that every team member buy in and participate, letting go of old processes to make room for new ones.
 The executives at ARPRO knew that this is particularly true of team leaders and high performers, who set the example for the entire company.
 Leaders could hasten or delay the implementation of Revu, depending on how quickly they could be sold on the advantages of a digital platform.